chelseaparlett/CPSC230ParlettPelleriti/Assignments/HW3.md

 Write a program that plays the game of Pig where one player is human and the other is the computer.
 The game should end when one player (either human or computer) gets 50 or more total points.
+When the game ends, print out a congratulations to whoever won (computer or human).

 ## Human's Turn
 When it is the human’s turn the program should print out "HUMAN'S TURN" and then clearly show the current score of both players.